TheEpicFace007/rockblox/README.md

 Since this module doesn't directly hook into the client, it is limited by the following things:
 - It can only interact with one client at a time
+- Keystrokes may fail to register in time, causing chat messages to cut off

 # Usage
 ```python